JYang6511/milestoneproject1/README.md

 Instructions:
 1. Click START
-2. Answer questions accordingly.
-If your choice is wrong, the game will proceed to the next question.
-3. If you answer correctly you will accumulate one point, click NEXT to continue.
+2. Answer questions accordingly, you accumluate 1 point for each correct answer
-4. Once quiz is over, compare points with score card for your rating!
+3. Once quiz is over, compare points with score card for your rating!